cekit/cekit/docs/getting-started/modules.rst

 As described in the :doc:`module reference </descriptor/module>` modules are used as libraries or shared building blocks across images.

 To add a module, the ``image.yaml`` file must be modified to add a modules section.
 This is responsible for defining module repositories and providing the list of modules to be installed in order.
+Modules may come from the local file system or from remote git based repositories e.g. on github.

 Edit the file to add the following